spreedly/mobile-sdk-android/README.md

 ## Installation
 We recommend using [Gradle](https://docs.gradle.org/current/userguide/userguide.html) to integrate the Spreedly SDK with your project. the `Spreedly` package provides basic, low-level APIs for custom integrations.
 The `Express` package provides custom controls and the Spreedly Express workflow, a prebuilt UI for collecting and selecting payment methods.

-First add the following to your [repositories section of your build.gradle file](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:declaring_multiple_repositories):
+First add the following to your [repositories section of your build.gradle file](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:declaring_multiple_repositories), or [settings.gradle file](https://docs.gradle.org/current/userguide/declaring_repositories.html#sub:centralized-repository-declaration), depending on your preferred setup:

     maven {
         url = uri('https://raw.githubusercontent.com/spreedly/mobile-sdk-android/maven/')